Nonlinear phase synchronization and the role of spacing in shell models: Intermittency

 One explanation of these observations is that the energy, being injected at large scales, tends to accumulate in low$-n$ shells, until the triadic phases can organize coherently, facilitating the release of this accumulated energy across the shells.
 This naturally starts at the large scales, and proceeds like a domino effect towards small scales.
-As a result, as the burst propagates, the local Kuramoto parameter exhibits a sharp increase, corresponding to a partial local synchronization of the system.
+Therefore, as the burst propagates, the local Kuramoto parameter exhibits a sharp increase, corresponding to a local synchronization of the system.
 This is necessary to accommodate the passage of the large deviation in flux.
 After the passage of the burst, the system remains partially phase locked for some time, corresponding to a cluster of scales with $R_{n}\simeq1$, maintaining an \textquotedblleft open channel\textquotedblright{} for energy transfer (in terms of triadic phases).
-This synchronized configuration corresponds to a fixed point of the triad phase equation, which provides a quasi-stationary state.
+This synchronized configuration corresponds to a fixed point of the triadic phase equation, which provides a quasi-stationary state.
 It then gets desynchronized at the smallest scale first, probably because of the nonlinear time scales associated with the smallest scales are the shortest, so the decay to a desynchronized state in the absence of a synchronizing force is faster at small scales.
-We observe that as $g$ decreases, the phase locked state appears to be more robust and stable, requiring a longer time for the system to desynchronize and return to a disordered phase configuration.
+Although we do not present the analogue of Fig. \ref{fig:burst_phases-1} for different values of the inter-shell spacing, we note that as $g$ decreases, the phase locked state appears to be more robust and stable, requiring a longer time for the system to desynchronize and return to a disordered phase configuration.

-During this period, energy injected at large scales tends to accumulate again in the low-$n$ shells, and a new burst is eventually triggered, in a sort of cyclic dynamics of energy accumulation and release.
-(Interesting our observation echos, with the results of Ref. \citep{benzi:2022} in which avalanche-like behavior of seismic events, has been compared to energy release events and their inter-event times (waiting times).
-In our framework, the duration of quiescent states --- i.e., the time intervals during which energy accumulates at large scales --- appears to be directly influenced by the inter-shell spacing $g$.
+After the decay of the burst, energy injected at large scales starts to accumulate again in the low-$n$ shells, and a new burst is eventually triggered, in a sort of cyclic dynamics of energy accumulation and release.
+(Interesting our observation echos, with the results of Ref. \citealp{benzi:2022} in which avalanche-like behavior of seismic events, has been compared to energy release events and their inter-event times (waiting times).
+In our framework, the duration of the quiescent states --- i.e., the time intervals during which energy accumulates at large scales --- appears to be directly influenced by the inter-shell spacing $g$.

 These observations suggest that the increased stability of phase-locked states --- and consequently the longer duration of the so-called quiescent periods during which energy is accumulated in low-$n$ shells --- may favor the occurrence of extreme events capable of releasing larger amounts of energy.